Tigray conflict, 'legitimacy question' clouds Ethiopia's election | DW | 21.06.2021

 The UN has warned that 350,000 people face famine in Tigray.
 The conflict has uprooted 1.7 million people from their homes.

-"At least from the election management body's side, this election has been probably the most neutral body that has been regulating the [electoral] process," Befekadu Hailu, Ethiopian political commentator and columnist, said.
+"At least from the election management body's side, this election has been probably the most neutral body that has been regulating the [electoral] process," Befekadu Hailu, an Ethiopian political commentator and columnist, told DW.

 "Unfortunately, the political crises across the country, especially the war in Tigray, the violence in west Oromia, has shadowed the whole process.
-It is almost undermining the legitimacy of the whole process," Befekadu told DW.
-According to him, this election's legitimacy is expected to be extremely low compared to two years ago.
+It is almost undermining the legitimacy of the whole process," Befekadu said.
+According to him, this election's legitimacy is expected to be extremely low compared with two years ago.

-"The conflict in Tigray has affected the whole opportunity of transitioning to a seemingly democratic process."
+"The conflict in Tigray has affected the whole opportunity of transitioning to a seemingly democratic process," Befekadu said.

-Prime Minister Abiy Ahmed's Prosperity Party is widely expected to win the vote after some opposition parties boycotted

 When Prime Minister Abiy Ahmed came to power in 2018, he quickly embarked on major political reforms that won him praise at home and abroad.
 Many Ethiopians had grown weary of the then ruling EPRDF Tigrayan-led coalition that dominated politics from 1991 to 2019.
 Abiy expanded the country's political and media space by releasing several political prisoners and journalists.
 His rapprochement with former nemesis Eritrea won him the prestigious Nobel Peace Prize.

-For Chalachew Tarekegn, political science and international relations lecturer at Bahir Dar University, Ethiopia's next premier has their work cut out.
+For Chalachew Tarekegn, political science and international relations lecturer at Bahir Dar University, the election winner has their work cut out for them.
 "Ethiopia faces a multitude of problems: Internal conflicts between different ethnic groups, political instability, destruction of private property, and a number of humanitarian crises," Chalachew told DW.

-In addition to these internal challenges, there are diplomatic, foreign policy disputes with Egypt, Sudan, and Western allies around the Grand Ethiopian Renaissance Dam (GERD).
+In addition to these internal challenges, there are diplomatic disputes with Egypt, Sudan and Western allies around the Grand Ethiopian Renaissance Dam (GERD).
 "An elected government capable of action would enable Ethiopia to confront domestic and foreign policy challenges and represent national interests," Chalachew added.

-According to Befekadu, the prime minister needs a second mandate to carry out some constitutional reforms.
+Befekadu said the prime minister would need a second mandate to carry out some constitutional reforms.
 "At least, that is what is rumored, even though we don't have any evidence to substantiate it."
 He said dialogue among the political parties was key to resolving the crises.

 The European Union on Friday stated that it would not send election observers to Ethiopia.
 Europe's 27-member bloc said it was concerned with ongoing violence across the country, human rights violations and political tensions, harassment of media workers, and detained opposition members.
 The EU also called on all actors to refrain from spreading hate speech and calling for acts of violence.